[2021 Fashion News] Real-Life Examples Of Cultural Appropriation In Fashion That You May Not Aware

-On January 18, fashion watchdog Diet Prada posted on Instagram that Comme de Garcons was putting white models in cornrow wigs.
+On January 18, fashion watchdog Diet Prada shared on her Instagram showing that Comme de Garcons put white models in cornrow wigs.
 Diet Prada was quick to air its criticism: “Back in 2018, [Comme des Garçons] cast their first black models in over 20 years for their FW18 show, following critical comments from netizens who noticed they hadn’t featured a black model since 1994.
 Last night, the avant-garde Japanese label seemed to have taken a step back”.

 View this post on Instagram